15 Tips for Getting Book Publicity

 1. It's Not Always About Your Book

 Book promotion, for both non-fiction and fiction, is often more about the author than the book.
 Keep in mind that much of the time you’re marketing yourself as an expert/author to the media.
 When it comes to trying to get radio and TV interviews, remember—no one interviews a book!
-It’s about you and the meaningful information you can provide or discussion you can spark.
+It’s about you and the meaningful information you can provide or the discussion you can spark.
 Exposure for you equates to exposure for your book.
-This step is so important, IngramSpark offers a free course to learn how to build your author platform.
+This step is so important, that IngramSpark offers a free course to learn how to build your author platform.

 2. Understand What a Media Pitch Actually Is